Trey Nyoni: International career

 Nyoni is eligible to play for England, the country of his birth, or Zimbabwe through his parents.
 Nyoni scored and assisted a goal on his debut for England U16 in August 2022, a 3–2 victory over Italy U16.
 Nyoni was called up to the England U17 team in October 2023.

 On 22 March 2024, Nyoni made his England U18 debut during a 2–1 victory over the Czech Republic in the U18 Super Cup at Pinatar Arena.

 On 16 November 2024, Nyoni made his U19 debut during a 2025 UEFA European Under-19 Championship qualification victory over Bulgaria.

 On 21 March 2025, Nyoni debuted for the England U20s during a 1–1 draw with Portugal.

 Style of play

 Nyoni has been described as a No. 8 with good balance, capable of playing with both feet and having the ability to beat his marker on either side.

 At an early age, he has drawn comparisons to a young Paul Pogba due to his 'similar confidence and composure', 'tall, slender' build, and 'skillful, intelligent' ability.
 He's quick on both feet with great composure on the ball and has shown his confidence in the FA Cup.

 Personal life

 Nyoni was born in Reading, England, to parents from Zimbabwe.
-His younger brother Reece is in the academy at Leicester City.
+His younger brother Ryse is in the academy at Leicester City.